 Failure to comply with these guidelines may result in removal of the posting/chalking in question.

 7) Disciplinary and Criminal Actions

-The Vice President for College Life and Dean of Students or his/her designee will be responsible for administering this policy.
+The Vice President for College Life and Dean of Students or their designee will be responsible for administering this policy.
 Violations of this policy are subject to conduct review and disciplinary sanctions, as are demonstrations that become disruptive.
 Charges against students will be resolved through the College's judicial process, according to the Student Code of Conduct.
 Faculty and staff disciplinary procedures will be processed according to guidelines established by the Faculty Handbook, the Administrator Handbook, and the Support Staff Handbook.
 Non-College groups or individuals acting in violation of this policy will be required to leave campus, and may be referred to the Gettysburg Police in the event of criminal action.
 Any police arrests and criminal charges are separate from judicial actions at Gettysburg College.